 Introduce your little ones to new tastes from around the world.

 With chicken nuggets and plain pasta just a button on the microwave away, expanding your child's palette can be a challenge.
-Being a parent is a thrilling roller coaster ride filled with uphill battles and fast slides down, and theoretically, family mealtimes should be a time to slow down.
+Being a parent or caregiver is a thrilling roller coaster ride filled with uphill battles and fast slides down, and theoretically, family mealtimes should be a time to slow down.
 The dinner table is full of teachable moments, and they all begin in the kitchen.